 Children’s Tumbling was founded in 1978 and continues to provide a unique, extracurricular gymnastics program for children of all abilities from age 16 months.
 Classes are offered in a comfortable and safe Lower Manhattan studio.
 Children’s Tumbling is distinguished from more traditional gymnastics programs by its innovative, integrated and non-competitive approach to movement, which incorporates music, storytelling and each student’s imagination.
 Children’s Tumbling is also an active participant in the Downtown/Tribeca community, engaging in community events ranging from halloween parties to anti-noise pollution rallies.
-Through out the year the stiltwalking students participate as volunteers in various street fairs in lower manhattan; The Tribeca Film Festival Family Fair, Elizabeth Glaser Pediatric AIDS Foundation’s “Kids for Kids” carnival, The New American Youth Ballet’s Nutcracker performance and all outdoor performances of the TriBattery Pops, Lower Manhattan’s volunteer community band.
+Through out the year the stiltwalking students participate as volunteers in various street fairs in lower manhattan; The Tribeca Film Festival Family Fair, the Washington Market Park’s Halloween Parade, Elizabeth Glaser Pediatric AIDS Foundation’s “Kids for Kids” carnival, The New American Youth Ballet’s Nutcracker performance and all outdoor performances of the TriBattery Pops, Lower Manhattan’s volunteer community band.

 Suellen Epstein, CMA, as a principal member of the Multigravitational Aerodance Group in the 1970’s, performed and taught master classes in festivals, universities, and museums, in the U.S. and abroad.
 She designed and taught dance classes for children at a Brooklyn Museum summer program, for six years taught gymnastics at Little Red School House, and was for several years a guest teacher at The British Center School in Venice, Italy.